 To help you reach your spending milestone, you also earn bonus points on these categories:

-- 6x points at US supermarkets, gas stations, and restaurants
+- 6x points on eligible purchases at U.S. supermarkets, U.S. gas stations, and U.S. restaurants

 You also get complimentary Hilton Honors Gold status.
 With Hilton Honors gold status, you can get the 5th night free when you pay for your first four nights with points.
 Plus, you can enjoy space-available room upgrades.